tschoonj/gtkmm-plplot/README.md

 Currently this library is under heavy development but it should already be useful for simple two-dimensional graphs.
 The API should not be considered to be stable at all and will be changed without warning...

 Gtkmm-PLplot is licensed under the GPLv3.

+**Important: currently I am preparing to release v2.0.0.
+This version will introduce several backwards incompatible changes due to bad design decisions I made in v1.0.0 (I am a lousy C++ programmer but I am learning...).
+This will bring the API more in line with what the Gtkmm API.
+Apart from this, I will also be changing the license from GPLv3 to LGPLv3...**

 ## Features